sudar/pig-samples/README.md

 The following are the pig files that are present in this repository.

 - load-store.pig - Load and store example
+- multi-delimiter.pig - Explain how to load data using multiple delimiters
 - data-bag.pig - Explain the bag data structure
 - lookup.pig - Explains how to lookup to a particular column in a relation
 - group-by.pig - Explains how group up operator works